Responsibility for repairs

 - The works required in the notice are unreasonable/excessive etc. and alternative works should be considered

-What happens if the landlord doesn’t carry out the required work?
+What happens if the landlord doesn’t carry out the work?

 The council can prosecute the landlord, and/or carry out the work itself and charge costs to the landlord.
-You could also take your landlord to court.
+You could also take your landlord to court for breach of contract, but we would recommend that you get advice about this as court action is generally considered as a last resort because it can be costly and time consuming.